cyrus-and/gdb/README.md

-The objects returned as a result of the commands or as asynchronous notifications are generic Go maps suitable to be converted to JSON format with `json.Unmarshal()`.
+The objects returned as a result of the commands or as asynchronous notifications are generic Go maps suitable to be converted to JSON format with `json.Marshal()`.
 The fields present in such objects are blindly added according to the records returned from GDB (see the [command syntax][mi2-syntax]): tuples are `map[string]interface{}` and lists are `[]interface{}`.
 There are a couple of exceptions to this: